-It is anticipated that successful applicants will demonstrate that they are capable of not only conducting the project, but also completing a self-assessment in the time period proposed to assess the impact of your services on improving access to telehealth services, the quality of those services, or reducing barriers to implementing those services.
-You must present an implementation schedule that identifies major project tasks and milestones.
-In addition, you must describe in detail the technical approach employed in the project and how the various components will be organized and work together.
-You must explain how you will track utilization of your services, including the number of programs/providers that have used specific RTRC services and the outcomes of those services (i.e., additional telehealth sites and/or services) or other evidence of advancing the state of telehealth and documenting how the RTRC was involved).
+WORK PLAN -- Corresponds to Section V's Review Criteria (2) Response, (4) Impact and (5) Resources/Capabilities technical approach employed in the project and how the various components will be organized and work together.
+You must explain how you will track utilization of your services, including the number of programs/providers that use specific NTRC services and the outcomes of those services (i.e., additional telehealth sites or services, expansion or clarification of reimbursement or licensing issues, resolution of technology issues or other evidence of advancing the state of telehealth and documenting how the NTRC was involved).